str00pman/str00pman.github.io/_posts/2022-08-19-chess-puzzle.md

 --

-Thanks to *lichess.org* for the great website, and *stockfish* which helped me ensuring the puzzle was good.
+Thanks to *lichess.org* for the great website, and *stockfish* which helped me validate this puzzle.